lcabaceira/psg/amps/psg-content-model-repo-amp/README.md

-psg
+Amp Readme file
 ===

-Release Management and Application Livecycle Demo
+Every amp shoud have a README.md file explaining the objectives of the amp extension

+Target      : repository
-This is the demo project for the suggested Release Management processes and Application Livecycle..
+Description : This is the amp demo module for the suggested Release Management and Application Livecycle processes.
+It generates a .amp file and has the ability of running alfresco with the custom amp file deployed.